“In the beginning, when we were winning, when the smiles were genuine” – Manic Street Preachers.

 In 2010, I spent a month in Uruguay, learning Spanish in Montevideo, living with a local family and that was a cool challenge.
 In the end, my Spanish was again just about enough to get by in Spanish speaking countries.
 I passed the course and continued my travels.
 The Spanish came in useful of course as I later backpacked through places like El Salvador, Colombia, Mexico, Spain and Nicaragua.

-In 2015, I spent a month in Hong Kong learning Cantonese (written in traditional Chinese).
+In 2015, while based back in Lam Tin, Hong Kong, I spent a month in Hong Kong learning Cantonese (written in traditional Chinese).
 This was the toughest language challenge to date.
 But somehow my wandering heart didn’t hang around.
 I finished the first 4 weeks of an 8 week course but I was off backpacking in Bangladesh soon after.
 I never finished the course and I only returned to Hong Kong once since, to collect my belongings and relocate to Poland.

 Then in 2016, it was the first time I lived in Eastern Europe for longer than a month.
 I decided to stay put in Gdańsk for a while and the natural move was to start learning Polish.
 I think this is one of the biggest challenges of my travels yet as I attempt to read, write and speak Polish.
 I want to be good at Polish.
 With Chinese it was only speaking really.
 I first enrolled as a student at Polish in Gdańsk in July 2016 after meeting Pani Alina.
 Despite being busy and some troubles in the past few months, I have still managed to keep learning and had 2 more lessons in December 2016.
 Moving into 2017, I then started study at Klub Dialogu at Warsaw’s Swankaday Nowy Swiat.